 Monitoring the NAFO fisheries includes submission of reports on catch and effort by vessels from different sources: VMS reports such as Catch-on-Entry (COE) and Catch-on-Exit (COX) are submitted by the fishing vessels through their respective Fisheries Monitoring Centers; port inspection reports by the port authorities; and observer reports2 by the flag state members.
 These reports from different sources allow a comparative analysis of catches, should ideally cover 100 percent of the fishing trips, and should account for all the days the fishing vessels are present in the NRA.
-Figure 6 shows the relative coverage of fishing trips from the reports received; deviations from 100 percent are caused by missing reports.3 Since 2005, catch reports received by NAFO VMS have become the most complete source on catch-by-vessel information, although the submission of port inspection and observer reports improved in 2008.
+Figure 7 shows the relative coverage of fishing trips from the reports received; deviations from 100 percent are caused by missing reports.3 Since 2005, catch reports received by NAFO VMS have become the most complete source on catch-byvessel information.
+The submission of port inspection and observer reports improved in 2008, but declined in 2009.